VinayIN/pyETA-toolbox/paper/paper.md

 3. Few open-source tools offer comprehensive validation tools to evaluate the quality of eye tracker calibration before proceeding with data collection.

-4. Web-based interfaces for eye tracking analysis (used in earlier versions of this toolbox) have proven problematic for experimental use due to inconsistent connections with hardware, high resource consumption, and display resolution inconsistencies.
+4. Web-based interfaces for eye tracking analysis (used in earlier versions of this toolbox, `v0.0.7`) have proven problematic for experimental use due to inconsistent connections with hardware, high resource consumption, and display resolution inconsistencies.

-The pyETA toolbox specifically addresses these challenges through its PyQt6-based implementation, which offers better hardware integration, multi-monitor support, and computational efficiency compared to web-based alternatives.
+The pyETA toolbox specifically addresses these challenges through its PyQt6-based implementation, which offers better hardware integration, multi-monitor support, and computational efficiency.
 The software is designed for researchers in psychology, neuroscience, and human-computer interaction who need reliable eye tracking metrics for their experiments, particularly those involving passive brain-computer interfaces [@zander2010combining] or requiring precise fixation identification [@salvucci2000identifying].

 # Implementation and Architecture

 The pyETA toolbox is implemented as a Python package with a modular architecture consisting of several key components:

-## Core Components

 1. **Data Collection Module**: Interfaces with Tobii eye trackers through the `tobii_research` library to collect raw gaze data, pupil diameter, and other metrics at specified sampling rates.
-The Streams process the eye tracking data through Lab Streaming Layer (LSL), facilitating real-time integration with other experimental software and data collection systems.
+The Streams process the eye tracking data through Lab Streaming Layer (LSL)[@pylsl_2023_sccnlabstreaminglayer], facilitating real-time integration with other experimental software and data collection systems.

 2. **Fixation Detection Algorithm**: Implements a velocity-based classifier (I-VT) for identifying fixation and saccade events.
 The algorithm uses the OneEuroFilter [@casiez20121] to smooth raw gaze data and calculate eye movement velocities, classifying eye movements as fixations when velocity falls below a predefined threshold.